alfonsof/google-cloud-java-examples/gcloudstoragelistall/README.md

 * Copy some files to the Google Cloud Storage bucket.

-* Run the code:
+* Run the code.

+  Run application:

   ```
   java -jar gcloudstoragelistall.jar
   ```

-* Test the application:
+* Test the application.

   You should see the list of all the files in every Cloud Storage bucket in a Google Cloud Project.